 The law imposes a number of property owner responsibilities, including:

 - Making apartments lead safe on turnover.

-- The law requires annual notifications by owners to all Owners must include a notice about owner responsibilities under the law with each lease and must provide a pamphlet informing occupants about lead.
-There is also a requirement that owners physically inspect units whose occupants do not respond to determine if there is a child under 6 residing in the unit.
+- Owners must include a notice about owner responsibilities under the law with each lease and must provide a pamphlet informing occupants about lead.
+There is also a requirement that owners physically inspect units whose occupants do not respond to determine if there is a child under six residing in the unit.